-Thurston Middle School has three counselors (affectionately referred to as the A-Team): Amanda Vander Veen (serving students with last names starting with the letters A-G), Andrew Fredriksz (serving students with last names starting with the letters H-O), and Aubrey McMorris (serving students with last names starting with the letters L-Z), and one Student Support Specialist, Ashley Blum.
+Thurston Middle School has three counselors (affectionately referred to as the A-Team): Amanda Vander Veen (serving students with last names starting with the letters A-G), Andrew Fredriksz (serving students with last names starting with the letters H-O), and Aubrey McMorris (serving students with last names starting with the letters M-Z), and one Student Support Specialist, Amelia Miscione.
 All three work with students in academic, social-emotional, and career domains.
 Students and parents can make appointments with counselors by emailing or calling the school.
 The counseling team believes that all students can be personally and academically successful by using the school and community resources available to them.

 In grade six, students face new challenges as they leave the relative comfort of one elementary school classroom and move through a day where they have a variety of teachers each with different styles, expectations, and personalities.
 Acclimating to this new environment is exacerbated by the personal and physical changes of adolescence.
 Friends from elementary school may seek new friendships as students from El Morro and Top of the World—as well as other locations worldwide—meet.
 Adolescent bodies change and students must add hygiene to their never ending list of responsibilities.
 In the early fall, after the three-day science trip that all sixth graders attend, students become more familiar—and more successful—with the regimen of their academic schedules.
 To help guide this journey, counselors present a workshop to sixth grade Language Arts classes that introduces 6th through 8th grade academic and elective options as well as resources and strategies that fortify their social-emotional well being.
 Counselors are available to help students, and their parents, effectively navigate the changes that occur during this transitional year.